 According to Pollstar Magazine, Bon Jovi continue as the world's top concert attraction.
 They played around 80 shows in 2010 and sold concert tickets worldwide to a value of just over USD $201 million.

-Between January and the end of July 2011, they played extensively in North America, Canada and Europe.
+Between January and the end of July 2011, they played extensively in North America, Canada and Europe and were joined on tour by guitarist Bobby Bandiera; a New Jersey friend and collegue of the band.